LeeJunho-AI/Studying_Math_for_AI_with_Python/README.md

 # Studying Math for AI with Python
-I am implementing what I learned in my own way.
+I am independently studying and coding the concepts from the book to solidify my understanding and gain deeper insights.